GabrielxKuek/Nest/README.md

 Please refer to App Branch to view Swift files, as well as a basic summary of what my Team and I have done.

-Website Contributors : Edwin Tan, Min Thet Khine<br>
+Website Contributors - HTML, CSS : Edwin Tan, Min Thet Khine<br>
-App Contributors : Gabriel Kuek
+App Contributors - Swift, SwiftUI : Gabriel Kuek